Matt-Eva/custom-hash-table/README.md

     return val
 ```

-Okay, that's all well and good, but we're using a LinkedList to handle _collisions_ which mean we'll need to be able to insert new nodes if our `head` node already has a value, and is storing a key that's different than the one we're inserting.
+Okay, that's all well and good, but we're using a LinkedList to handle _collisions_ which mean we'll need to be able to insert new nodes if our `head` node already has a value and is storing a key that's different than the one we're inserting.

 To do this, we're going to be iterating over the nodes in our LinkedList to check and see if our key already exists in our hash table, in which case we'll want to update its value, or if we've reached the end of our LinkedList, in which case we'll want to enter a new node.